 And that’s when The Swagger Salon was launched.

-From the initial production cost of RM5000 in 2009, not a single cent has been further invested into the business capital.
-Yet, The Swagger Salon has expanded to become to a full-fledged clothing brand – selling t-shirts, jackets, workwear, and accessories, in addition to the now notorious LANSI caps.
+From the initial production cost of RM5000 in 2009, not an extra single cent has been further invested into the business capital.
+Yet, The Swagger Salon has expanded to become to a full-fledged clothing brand – selling a range of t-shirts, jackets, workwear, and accessories, in addition to the now notorious LANSI caps.
 The LANSI brand has since sold out all of its releases, been featured on national TV, censored on national TV, bootlegged by pirates, and established itself as the leading streetwear clothing brand in Malaysia.
 All this, without spending any money on advertising or paid media.